-The covariances of the individual measurements were corrected for spectral artifacts

-- 10 before continuing the comparison.
-Finally fluxes of momentum, sensible and latent heat are compared between EC measurements from tower and WSMA using the maximum likelihood functional relationship (Fig. 6).
-The WSMA estimates are 17-21% higher compared to the tower, and the 99.5% confidence intervals enclose unity slope.
-Alike the SDs, the ensemble random errors of the heat fluxes are less or equal the slope - errors (Table 2).
+The covariances of the individual measurements were corrected for spectral artifacts before continuing the comparison.
+Finally, fluxes of momentum, sensible and latent heat are compared between EC measurements from tower and WSMA using the maximum likelihood functional relationship (Fig. 6).
+The WSMA estimates are 17-21 % higher compared to the tower, and the 99.5 % confidence intervals enclose unity slope.
+Alike the SDs, the ensemble random errors of the heat fluxes are less than or equal to the slope errors (Table 2).
 This indicates a sufficient sample size supporting the MLFR results.
-The explained variance is high (≥96%) for all observed fluxes.
-All residual standard errors are ≤25%, and significantly lower than the respective average statistical random errors (Table 2).
+The explained variance is high (\geq 96%) for all observed fluxes.
+All residual standard errors are \leq 25%, and significantly lower than the respective average random statistical error (Table 2).

 Our analysis revealed that differences in the measurements between tower and weight-shift microlight aircraft partially originate from spectral artifacts.
-After factoring in these effects the SDs at the WSMA differ from the tower by 2-15% for the wind components, 34% for temperature and 17% for the humidity measurement.
-Likewise the EC fluxes from WSMA remain in excess of 17-21% compared to the tower.
+After factoring in these effects, the SDs at the WSMA differ from the tower by 2-15 % for the wind components, 34 % for temperature and 17 % for the humidity measurement.
+Likewise, the EC fluxes from WSMA remain in excess of 17-21 % compared to the tower.